Mainland China: Macau

 In 1999, the Standing Committee of the National People's Congress (NPC) passed the "Decision of the Standing Committee of the National People's Congress on Handling the Existing Laws of Macau in Accordance with Article 145 of the Basic Law of the Macau Special Administrative Region of the People's Republic of China."
-This decision required that any references in Macau's laws that mentioned Inland China, Taiwan, Hong Kong, and Macau, either individually or together, should be interpreted as referring to parts of the People's Republic of China.
+This decision required that any references in Macau's laws that mentioned Mainland China, Taiwan, Hong Kong, and Macau, either individually or together, should be interpreted as referring to parts of the People's Republic of China.
 Law No. 1/1999 of Macau, also known as the "Reunification Law", restated relevant parts of the decision in its Annex IV.

-In 2003, the Ministry of Commerce and Macau's Secretary for Economy and Finance signed the "Closer Economic Partnership Arrangement (CEPA) between Inland and Macau" which defined "Inland" as "all the tariff territory of the People's Republic of China".
+In 2003, the Ministry of Commerce and Macau's Secretary for Economy and Finance signed the "Closer Economic Partnership Arrangement (CEPA) between Mainland and Macau" which defined "mainland" as "all the tariff territory of the People's Republic of China".

-After the handover in 1999, the Macau Special Administrative Region government began to use the term "Inland" extensively in official documents and press releases, replacing the terms commonly used during the Portuguese administration.
-In Macau's laws and international treaties where the term "international" is involved, this generally excludes Inland China and Hong Kong.
-For example, in the "Air Services Agreement between the Government of the Macau Special Administrative Region of the People's Republic of China and the Government of the United Kingdom of Great Britain and Northern Ireland," it is stipulated that "locations in Inland China and Hong Kong shall not be used as intermediate or beyond points."

 Usage in entertainment industry

-In order to differentiate from the entertainment industries of Europe, America, Taiwan, Japan, Korea, and Hong Kong, the entertainment industry in Inland China is often referred to as the "Inland entertainment industry" or simply "Inland entertainment".
-Artists who have developed their careers within the People's Republic of China are also referred to as "Inland artists".
+In order to differentiate from the entertainment industries of Europe, America, Taiwan, Japan, Korea, and Hong Kong, the entertainment industry in Mainland China is often referred to as the "Mainland entertainment industry" or simply "Mainland entertainment".
+Artists who have developed their careers within the People's Republic of China are also referred to as "mainland artists".

-Use of "China" in place of "mainland China"

-Listing "China", "Hong Kong", "Macau" and "Taiwan" side by side

-The government of the People's Republic of China and supporters thereof assert that Hong Kong, Macau, and Taiwan are an inseparable part of China as part of the One-China principle, not to be confused with One-China policies.
-Therefore, they could view listing Hong Kong, Macau, and Taiwan alongside China as an implied assertion that the aforementioned are independent to China, violating the One-China principle.
-However, contrarily, supporters of independence, both the maintaining of or declaration of, are likely to list Hong Kong, Macau, and Taiwan as separate to China.
-This is also common in folk usage by people who do not necessarily support independence.